top of page

 • I will commit to acts of goodness and kindness this year.

-• I will get in shape by walking every day and look for God's hidden manna in nature.
+• I will get in shape by walking daily and looking for God's hidden manna in nature.

 Another idea for your new year is to set reminders in your phone which pop up bible verses each day.
-This can help remind you to pause and focus throughout the day on God and His word.
+This can help remind you to pause and focus on God and His word throughout the day.
 For me, these are special verses which have spoken to me and bring me hope.
-Here is what popped up just now while I am writing:
+Here is what popped up just now while I was writing:

 This is what God says, the God who builds a road right through the ocean, who carves a path through pounding waves, The God who summons horses and chariots and armies—they lie down and then can’t get up; they’re snuffed out like so many candles: “Forget about what’s happened; don’t keep going over old history.
 Be alert, be present.
 I’m about to do something brand-new.
 It’s bursting out!
 Don’t you see it There it is!
 I’m making a road through the desert, rivers in the badlands.
 Wild animals will say ‘Thank you!’ —the coyotes and the buzzards— Because I provided water in the desert, rivers through the sunbaked earth, drinking water for the people I chose, the people I made especially for myself, a people custom-made to praise me.
 Isaiah 43:16-21 (MSG)

-God is speaking a message to all of us as we step into the new year.
+God is speaking a message to us all as we enter the new year.
 Let go and embrace what God is doing.
-Envelop this new year's resolution with God and let us praise Him through our intentions and actions.
+Envelop this new year's resolution with God, and let us praise Him through our intentions and actions.
 I pray for all of you that you will pursue a life of righteousness for God's glory next year.
-And, when I know what word God has spoken over me for next year, I will share it with you.
-Many blessings on you and your family and friends.
+And when I know what word God has spoken over me for next year, I will share it with you.
+Many blessings to you and your family and friends.
 See you again in 2023.

 Recent Posts